 - Sight: Look around you.
 List in your mind what you see – furniture, people, trees… What do you see?

-- Smell: Breathe in a comforting scent.
+- Smell: Breath in a comforting scent.
 Focus on what you are smelling.
 What are you smelling?

 - Hearing: Listen to the noises around you.
 Turn on some comforting music.
 What do you hear?

 - Taste: Eat or drink something you enjoy.
 What does it taste like?

 - Touch: Hold on to something hot or cold, for example, a cup of tea.
 What does it feel like?